vitalek84/meeting-agent/README.md

 # Road map

 * Move prompts to the config
 * Add memory - weaviate as a vector database for Agent memory storage.
-* Add WhatsApp Support
 * Test with a wide range of MCP servers.